How to transfer to oversea suppliers?

 Case study: Meat and seafood wholesalers

-Meat and seafood imported from foreign countries often need to be delivered within a short period of time, so wholesalers must also keep up with the pace to settle the payments quickly.
-However, the pricing of products depends on the exchange rate at the time of ordering.
-If the remittance lags slightly, wholesalers would bear additional exchange rate risks.
+Meat and seafood imported from foreign countries often need to be delivered within a short period of time, so wholesalers must settle payments quickly.
+However, product pricing is subject to exchange rate fluctuations at the time of ordering, posing exchange rate risks if remittances are delayed.

-For example, a seafood wholesaler in Hong Kong orders seasonal fish from Japanese suppliers every week.
-That means he also has to exchange Hong Kong Dollars for Japanese Yen weekly to pay the supplier.
-With traditional bank wire transfers, the wholesaler performs currency exchange weekly and pays a handling fee each time in order to pay the supplier.
-This can add up significantly over time due to the accumulation of fees every week.
+Consider a seafood wholesaler in Hong Kong who orders seasonal fish weekly from Japanese suppliers.
+This requires exchanging Hong Kong Dollars for Japanese Yen every week to settle payments.
+With traditional bank wire transfers, the wholesaler incurs FX costs and handling fee with each transfer, adding up significantly over time.

-With Airwallex's multi-currency Global Account, you can save on most bank charges and increase your profit margin while enjoying more favorable exchange rates.
-Moreover, Airwallex can complete transfers as fast as within 1 working day.
-Wholesalers no longer have to make early payments days in advance each time so cash flow can be managed more efficiently.
+With Airwallex's multi-currency Global Account, wholesalers can save on bank charges and enhance profit margin through favorable exchange rates.
+Moreover, Airwallex expedites transfers as fast as within 1 working day so wholesalers no longer need to make early payments days in advance, enabling more efficient cash flow management

 Case study: Action figure supplier